WinstonZhang2008/Winston-Zhang-BSE-Year2-Portfolio/index.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/yqBxWRG2DWo?si=klUiK1sxId_AdxoZ" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

+## Summary
 My project is the hexapod robot.
 For my first milestone, I have assembled the robot, which includes 18 servos, the battery, an Arduino control board, and an ESP8266 Wifi module.
 The Hexapod consists of 6 legs, each of which is controlled by 3 servos.
-The Arduino control board controls the robot.
+The Arduino control board controls the robot, as I upload code to it to control the servos.

+## Challenges
 So far, the robot can't move, but I set the default positions for all the servos, so when I press the power button the servos go to their default position, allowing the robot to stand up.
 Initially, the default positions were out of place, and it took a lot of time to take out each servo and reset the default position to the correct place.

+## Next Steps
 For the software part of this project, which will be implemented in my 2nd and 3rd milestones, I plan to code an autonomous portion, where the robot moves by itself, and also a remote-controlled portion.
 I will use the ESP8266 module to connect to my joystick for the remote-controlled portion in my second milestone, which is programmed through an IDE called "Processing."
 The autonomous portion will be implemented in my third milestone.
 I will install ultrasonic sensors so it can sense for obstacles, and it will run through the Arduino control board.

 <img src="Battery.jpg" width="425" height="283"><img src="Controlboard.jpg" width="425" height="283">